shimaore/esl/README.md

 Emitted when the JSON received from FreeSWITCH could not be parsed.

+### 'error.missing-event-name' (err:FreeSwitchMissingEventNameError)

+Emitted when the FreeSWITCH response could be parsed but no Event-Name is found.

 #### 'cleanup_linger'

 Emitted when you activated `.linger()` and it's time for your code to call